heutelbeck/sapl-policy-engine/sapl-maven-plugin/src/main/java/io/sapl/mavenplugin/test/coverage/report/sonar/readme.md

 In this file every sapl policy is referenced via it's path in the src/main/resources directory.

-By default the sonar maven plugin only collects files at the paths "pom.xml,src/main/java".
+By default, the sonar maven plugin only collects files at the paths "pom.xml,src/main/java".
 This is the default setting for the "sonar.sources" parameter.

 To collect the SAPL policies in the src/main/resources directory you have to specifiy some additional parameters at sonar maven plugin execution time.